ina-foss/inaFaceAnalyzer/README.md

 We provide below a brief description of these notebooks, together with links allowing to run them remotely in Google's colab platform.
 When using colab platform, we recommend to [take advantage of GPU acceleration](https://www.tutorialspoint.com/google_colab/google_colab_using_free_gpu.htm).

-* [Video Quick-Start](https://colab.research.google.com/github/ina-foss/inaFaceAnalyzer/blob/master/tutorial_API_notebooks/quick_start.ipynb): inaFaceAnalyzer is used to process video with default analysis parameters and export results to CSV, rich ASS subtitles and incrusted MP4.
+* [Video Analysis Quick-Start](https://colab.research.google.com/github/ina-foss/inaFaceAnalyzer/blob/master/tutorial_API_notebooks/quick_start.ipynb): inaFaceAnalyzer is used to process video with default analysis parameters and export results to CSV, rich ASS subtitles and incrusted MP4.
+We also introduce FPS runtime argument allowing to speed-up analyses.
 * more tutorials to come

 ## CREDITS